 Of the four sections of the CPA Exam, the FAR CPA Exam section boasts the broadest coverage of accounting information.
-On the 2017 CPA Exam, FAR covers fewer topics than on previous exam versions, but it delves deeper into these areas of accounting.
+FAR doesn’t cover many areas of accounting, but it delves deep into these specific areas.

 FAR CPA Exam Section Content

 FAR also features an increased emphasis on the higher order skill of analysis, with 25-35% of FAR questions testing at the analysis level.
 Excluding State and Local Governments, the predominant skill required for the remaining areas covered is analysis, which involves examining and studying interrelationships between separate ideas in order to identify cause and find evidence to support inferences.

 The FAR CPA Exam section consists of 5 testlets: 2 testlets of multiple-choice questions (MCQ) and 3 testlets of Task-Based Simulations (TBS).
 Each MCQ testlet contains 33 questions for a total of 66.
 The first TBS testlet presents 2 TBSs, while the second and third TBS testlets include 3 TBSs each for a total of 8.